holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Once a Role controls a Domain, it may create its own Policies governing that Domain within its own Governance Process.
 However, the Circle that delegated the Domain still retains the right to define or modify its own Policies governing that Domain, and any such Policies trump those defined by the Role in the event of a conflict.

-### 1.4 Lead Links
+### 1.4 Circle Leads

-Any Partner assigned as Role Lead for a Role automatically fills a **_“Lead Link Role”_** within that Role's internal Circle, and is thus the Circle's ***“Lead Link”*** while acting in that capacity.
-The Lead Link Role has the definition given in Appendix A, and the further responsibilities and authorities defined in this Section.
+Any Partner assigned as Role Lead for a Role automatically fills a **_“Circle Lead Role”_** within that Role's internal Circle, and is thus the ***“Circle Lead”*** while acting in that capacity.
+The Circle Lead Role has the definition given in Appendix A, and the further responsibilities and authorities defined in this Section.

-#### 1.4.1 Lead Link Holds Undifferentiated Functions
+#### 1.4.1 Circle Lead Holds Undifferentiated Functions

-A Circle’s Lead Link Role inherits the Purpose and any Accountabilities on the Circle itself, and controls any Domains defined on the Circle.
+The Circle Lead Role inherits the Purpose and any Accountabilities on the Circle itself, and controls any Domains defined on the Circle.
 However, within a Circle this only applies to the extent that those Accountabilities and Domains have not been placed upon one of the Circle's Roles or otherwise delegated.

-#### 1.4.2 Lead Link Defines Priorities & Strategies
+#### 1.4.2 Circle Lead Defines Priorities & Strategies

-A Circle’s Lead Link may define relative priorities for the Circle.
+A Circle Lead may define relative priorities for the Circle.

-In addition, a Lead Link may define a more general **_“Strategy”_** for the Circle, or multiple Strategies, which are heuristics that guide the Circle’s Roles in self-identifying priorities on an ongoing basis.
+In addition, a Circle Lead may define a more general **_“Strategy”_** for the Circle, or multiple Strategies, which are heuristics that guide the Circle’s Roles in self-identifying priorities on an ongoing basis.

-#### 1.4.3 Lead Link Controls Circle Resources
+#### 1.4.3 Circle Lead Controls Circle Resources

-To the extent the Circle itself has the authority to dispose of the Organization's property, limit its rights, or spend its tangible resources, this authority vests with the Circle's Lead Link, who may then further authorize its Roles to do so.
+To the extent the Circle itself has the authority to dispose of the Organization's property, limit its rights, or spend its tangible resources, this authority vests with the Circle Lead Role, which may then further authorize its Roles to do so.

-#### 1.4.4 Amending the Lead Link Role
+#### 1.4.4 Amending the Circle Lead Role

-A Circle may not add Accountabilities or other functions to its own Lead Link Role, or modify the Role’s Purpose, or remove the Role entirely.
+A Circle may not add Accountabilities or other functions to its own Circle Lead Role, or modify the Role’s Purpose, or remove the Role entirely.

-However, a Circle may remove any Accountabilities, Domains, authorities, or functions of its Lead Link Role, either by placing them on another Role within the Circle, or by defining an alternate means of enacting them.
-When this occurs, it automatically removes the relevant element or authority from the Lead Link Role, for as long as the delegation remains in place.
+However, a Circle may remove any Accountabilities, Domains, authorities, or functions of its Circle Lead Role, either by placing them on another Role within the Circle, or by defining an alternate means of enacting them.
+When this occurs, it automatically removes the relevant element or authority from the Circle Lead Role, for as long as the delegation remains in place.

 ### 1.5 Rep Links

-If a Circle contains Roles filled by Partners beyond just the Lead Link(s) of the Circle, one of those Partners may be selected to represent the Circle within its Super-Circle's Governance Process as a ***"Rep Link"***, with the definition given in Appendix A. No more than one Partner may serve as that Role/Circle's Rep Link, unless allowed by the containing Circle's Lead Link.
+If a Circle contains Roles filled by Partners beyond just the Circle Lead(s) of the Circle, one of those Partners may be selected to represent the Circle within its Super-Circle's Governance Process as a ***"Rep Link"***, with the definition given in Appendix A. No more than one Partner may serve as that Role/Circle's Rep Link, unless allowed by the Circle Lead of the containing Circle.
 All Partners serving as Role Lead for a Role within the Circle may participate in the selection process, unless excluded from the Circle's Governance Process under another rule in this Constitution.
 By default, selecting a Rep Link happens via the election process and rules defined in Article 3, however a Policy may specify an alternate process.
-A Lead Link of the Circle may not also serve as its Rep Link.
+Anyone serving as a Circle Lead for the Circle may not also serve as its Rep Link.

 A Circle may add Accountabilities or Domains to its own Rep Link Role, as well as amend or remove those additions.
 However, no Circle may amend or remove the Purpose or any Accountabilities granted to a Rep Link Role by this Constitution, nor remove the Role entirely.